What is the price per kilo of vanilla beans?

 For several years now, Chinese and Brazilians have fallen in love with vanilla.

-It's hard to resist the call of an ice cream made with real vanilla beans or a dessert with vanilla.
+It's hard to resist the call of an ice cream made with real vanilla beans or a dessert with a vanilla flavour.

 Vanilla has the advantage of being easy to marry in the kitchen.

-It goes equally well with sweet or savoury dishes (vanilla chicken, curry-vanilla scallops).
+It goes equally well with sweet or savoury dishes (vanilla chicken, vanilla curry scallops).

 Global demand, which had been growing at 3% in recent years, is now accelerating.